 An artist who weaves: creating textiles with character and depth, honesty and integrity

-Weaving was addictive from the start, from my first tentative steps on a table loom, quietly passing the weft through the warp, discovering the patterns and structures that emerged, to working on the huge noisy jacquard looms at the Textile Museum in Tilburg, rapidly producing larger intricate fabrics.
+At the academy I was immediately drawn to the looms in the textile department and weaving was addictive from the start, from my first tentative steps on a table loom, quietly passing the weft through the warp, discovering the patterns and structures that emerged, to working on the huge noisy jacquard looms at the Textile Museum in Tilburg, rapidly producing larger intricate fabrics.
 The ability to create a piece of fabric from an unruly mass of fibres is a magical, constantly fascinating process for me, and each new warp presents a new set of dilemmas to solve, so my work is ever-changing and challenging.

 While at the Academy I was able to develop as an artist, exploring in the medium of textile.
 Winning the European Wool Awards in 2003 with felted wool textile designs first introduced me to wool; I fell in love with it as a material.
 Its ability to transform when washed and felted really intrigues me, and combining it with other materials gives endless possibilities.
 Combining wool with yarns such as linen, silk and cotton, I make luxury handwoven scarves and interior fabrics; each item is completely unique.
-I also explore the possibilities of weave using yarns to ‘paint’ a picture.
-Experimenting with different materials and colours on the loom, I create woven wall art that explores the interactions of hue, pattern and texture.
-I’m currently using vintage maps, newspapers and cassette tapes to explore the concept of recalled memories.
-Every piece I weave is a journey, capturing a moment in time in the cloth that grows on my loom.

 May 2021: ‘Artist of the month’ at Kunstuitleen Voorburg, Den Haag, NL